Karl Dönitz: Hunter-killer era

-On 30 April 1945 Adolf Hitler committed suicide.
+On 30 April 1945, Adolf Hitler committed suicide.
 Dönitz succeeded him as head of state.
 Admiral Hans-Georg von Friedeburg succeeded Dönitz as commander-in-chief of the Kriegsmarine.
-On 4 May 1945 the German surrender at Lüneburg Heath took place.
+On 4 May 1945, the German surrender at Lüneburg Heath took place.
 Dönitz issued an order to all U-boats to cease combat operations and return to port or surrender to Allied naval vessels.
-The order was obeyed with a handful of notable exceptions—the Actions of 5–6 May 1945, and Actions of 7–8 May 1945 occurred after the surrender.
-The surrendered U-boats numbered into the hundreds and were destroyed in the postwar Operation Deadlight.
+The order was obeyed with a handful of notable exceptions — the actions of 5–6 May 1945 and actions of 7–8 May 1945 occurred after the surrender.
+The surrendered U-boats numbered in the hundreds and were destroyed in the postwar Operation Deadlight.
 The U-boat war finally came to an end on 9 May 1945, the date of the German Instrument of Surrender.